 Analysis type | Direct, suitable for non-volatile analytes | Indirect, ideal for volatile compounds |

-HPLC's ability to handle both polar and non-polar molecules makes it very useful for cannabinoid analysis.
-Its flexibility is key to the ongoing research and discoveries in cannabinoids.
+HPLC's capability to assess both polar and non-polar molecules makes it versatile for cannabinoid-related analysis.
+Its broad usability supports research and technical assessments in the field.

 The Enzyme-Linked Immunosorbent Assay (ELISA) in THC detection